-CAAR is looking for projects that enhance Australia's economic, cultural and social relations with the Arab region (comprising the 22 countries and territories of the Arab League).
-Applicants should carefully read the Guidelines for Funding Applicants before submitting their application.
+CAAR is looking for projects that enhance Australia's economic, cultural and social relations with the Arab world.
+Applicants should carefully read these guidelines before submitting their application.

 Guidelines for Funding Applicants (v1.6)